 *Short version:* He’s just this guy, you know?

-That wasn’t about Jonathan Russell or the blog: So, excuse me.
+*That wasn’t about MacPhoenix or the blog*: So, excuse me.
 I wanted to type out my credo.

 *It was hardly a credo:* Fine.
 What should I put down?

-A short biography: Jonathan was born in 1971 on Long Island to a loving family.
+*A short biography:* The man that is MacPhoenix was born in 1971 on Long Island to a loving family.
 He never suffered greatly, nor did he strive for much.
 He thought he’d become an astronomer, but that required discipline and strong study habits, neither of which he had.
-Instead, out of an interest in journalism and (because he wore glasses, his advisor assumed) computers, Jonathan accidentally stumbled into the nascent world of desktop publishing.
+Instead, out of an interest in journalism and (because he wore glasses, his advisor assumed) computers, he accidentally stumbled into the nascent world of desktop publishing.
 He took quickly to page-layout, typography, and fixing the expensive messes when they broke down.

 He called himself a graphic designer; although, he was never formally trained.
 Eventually he called himself a troubleshooter, because “information technologist” was so very lame, but here, too, there was never formal training.
 He cooked with his father, a chef for 20 years, at two different restaurants.
 He worked in commercial HVAC repair for about three years, with his father, a chef for 20 years who decided to switch careers for some reason.
 He worked for Apple for a year, as a Genius in the SoHo retail location, which he takes perverse pride in.
 He’s created some websites and helped code others.
 He’s only left the country twice and has never watched the movie *Titanic*.